 Why You Should Avoid Free Blog Hosting

 There’s a basic economic theory that is as true for business as anything else in life:

-“There’s no such thing as a free lunch.”
+“There is no such thing as a free lunch.”

 While starting with a “free” hosting platform may sound alluring, it’s often just a guise to get your money later on.
 Think about it.
 That company needs to make money somehow or they’d go out of business.

 Here’s why not to use them (including non-financial reasons):

 - Unwanted Ads – “Nothing better than big ads on a website!” – No One Ever.
 Many of the free sites put ugly unsightly ads on your website.

 - Limited Features – Often, these websites limit common features and offer them only for more money.
 Very similar to a free app with things you buy once inside.

-- No True Domain Name – Nothing looks less trustworthy to me than an article with a url like politicaltruths.blogspot.com.
+- No True Domain Name – Nothing looks less trustworthy to me than an article written by politicaltruths.blogspot.com.
 With most free hosts, you don’t get a full domain name.
-Plus, the host we use comes with a free domain name!

 - Customer Support – It’s hard to have great customer support when running free websites.
 Most of the support for these websites ranges from abysmal to non-existent.